 President and CEO

-Ms. Purvis studied Urban Studies and Public Policy at Dillard University in New Orleans and Policy Analysis and Nonprofit Management at the Graduate School of Management and Urban Policy at The New School for Social Research.
+Ms. Purvis is an alumnus of Dillard University where she studied Urban Studies and Public Policy.
+She also studied Nonprofit Management in the BA/MS program at the Graduate School of Management and Urban Policy at The New School.